-For example, an e-commerce business selling goods has to include terms of delivery and returns, but these are not applicable to a service-based company.
+For example, an e-commerce business selling goods has to include terms of delivery and returns to comply with distance selling regulations.
+But these are not applicable to companies that sell services.

 The principle behind terms and conditions are that they set out the contractual basis of the transaction between customer and online business.
 They are legally binding and guarantee a level of service customers can expect.

 Five key things to include in your terms and conditions are:

 - Full breakdown of all costs, including taxes, delivery charges, service charges, use of extras like premium rate phone lines etc.